 Dash acts as a complete retelling of the original story and keeps only a few basic elements the same.
-Ryonosuke, in this story, is a teenager himself, and one day returns home to find that his father and mother have taken in the “recently-orphaned” Nuku Nuku, a mysterious, 19-year-old beauty.
+Ryonosuke, who is a teenager in this story, one day returns home to find that his father and mother have taken in the “recently-orphaned” Nuku Nuku; a mysterious, 19-year-old beauty.

 In this version, Akiko and Kyusaku are still happily married, but instead of a CEO, Akiko is an overworked manager for Mishima, the evil company from the original story.
-However, a lot of big accidents are occurring lately, and Nuku Nuku keeps appearing to put a stop to them.
-Mishima then erects a department to capture her, which Akiko is put in charge of, not knowing just who she is actually hunting.
+A lot of big accidents involving the company are occurring lately, and Nuku Nuku keeps appearing to put a stop to them.
+This prompts Mishima to erect a new department specifically to capture her, which Akiko is put in charge of without knowing who her target really is.

-This story has more of a mystery to it and keeps Nuku Nuku’s origin and the roles of Akiko and Kyusaku in it shrouded.
-It plays its action scenes more seriously and the comedy is more understated, which isn’t exactly playing to the series’ strengths.
+This story has more of a mystery to it, due to the handling of Nuku Nuku’s origin story, what Mishima may be up to, and how Ryonosuke’s parents factor into it all.
+It also plays its action scenes more seriously and the comedy is more understated, which isn’t exactly playing to the series’ strengths.
 However, it also has more of a romantic edge as Ryonosuke begins to discover his romantic and sexual attraction towards Nuku Nuku, which isn’t settling well for him at all.

-It’s still a series worth watching, with a regular 12 TV-size episodes, but I wouldn’t recommend it as your first taste of Nuku Nuku.
+It’s only 12 TV episodes long and certainly worth a watch, but I wouldn’t recommend it as your first taste of Nuku Nuku.
 Instead, it’s more fun to watch if you have seen either of the other shows, so you can compare what has changed.

 All Purpose Cultural Cat Girl Nuku Nuku (1998)

-Nuku Nuku and the Natsume family are happily living together, but Akiko secretly works for the evil Mishima Industries, which insists its employees wear leather villain costumes and build giant robots that frequently go haywire.
+Nuku Nuku and the Natsume family are happily living together, but Akiko secretly works for the evil Mishima Industries.
+A company which insists that employees wear leather villain costumes and build giant robots that frequently go haywire.
 Each episode sees some ridiculous incident occur, like an alien visitor from a planet of humanoid mice or a giant robot battle between Mishima’s CEO and Kyusaku.
 Meanwhile, Nuku Nuku is attending high school and an increased focus is placed on her interactions with various wacky classmates.

 The best course of action is to watch the original OVA that started in 1992.
 It tells the story well and finds a good balance between being funny and actually telling a story with varied emotions to it.
-Dash! is also worth watching for its dramatic take on the plot, but you get the most out of it if you go into it already invested in the story & characters.
+Dash! is also worth watching for its dramatic take on the plot, but you get more out of it if you are already invested in the story & characters.
 Similarly, the 1998 TV series also relies on you already liking Nuku Nuku enough to bear with its uninspired, but largely-palatable comedy take on it.